GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-stream.md

 **application.properties.**

-    spring.cloud.stream.gcp.pubsub.bindings.<producerFunction>-out-0.producer.allowedHeaders=allowed3,allowed4
+    spring.cloud.stream.gcp.pubsub.bindings.{PRODUCER_NAME}.producer.allowedHeaders=allowed3,allowed4

-Where \<producerFunction\> should be replaced by the method which is producing/sending messages to Cloud Pub/Sub and allowed3, allowed4 is the comma separated list of headers that user wants to map.
+Where `PRODUCER_NAME` should be replaced by the method which is producing/sending messages to Cloud Pub/Sub and allowed3, allowed4 is the comma separated list of headers that user wants to map.
 All other headers will be removed before the message is sent to Cloud Pub/Sub.